pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 ## Retrieving Results

-Scan results are uploaded to the image registry as an [imgpkg](https://carvel.dev/imgpkg/) bundle.
+Scan results are uploaded to the container image registry as an [imgpkg](https://carvel.dev/imgpkg/) bundle.
 To retrieve a vulnerability report:

 1. Retrieve the result location from the ImageVulnerabilityScan CR Status